top of page

 Build Distinct Brand Identity

-Characters that are clearly original help brands stand apart in saturated markets and avoid visual similarity with existing IP.
+Characters that are clearly original help brands stand apart in saturated markets.
+They avoid visual similarity with existing IP.

 Protect Intellectual Property